guptaanmol184/problem-solving/00-notes.md

 S: Recursive approach
 Keeping two values in memory, recursively keeping them so that you can remember the prev and current even when breaking the link.
 T: O(n) | S: O(n) - recursion

+## 21 Mere two sorted lists
+Sunday (17/07)
+P: Given 2 sorted linked lists merge them.

+S: Use 2 pointers, 2 to traverse the individual linked lists, and 1 to keep track of the last element in the merged list, where new elements are added.
+- * Use a dummy Node without value for the start, and then return dummy.next - neetcode
+T: O(n) | S: O(1)